make-all/HAMusicAssistantJukebox/README.md

 ## Usage
 Switch on the jukebox using "JukeBox: Allow access" switch.

+Access the jukebox via the new "Music Assistant Jukebox" Sidebar Panel OR

 Scan the QR Code entity of choice or access the jukebox interface directly at:
 ```
 http://homeassistant:8123/local/jukebox/jukebox.html